 4. Not all biodegradable and bioplastics are free of pthalates or bisphenol A (BPA)

 Most people see the word bio and think “natural” and associate it with safe.
-But safe or non-toxic plastics are determined by further testing (typically NSF) to ensure a bioplastic is free of harmful chemicals like lead, cadmium, BPA and pthalates.
+But safe or non-toxic plastics are determined by further testing to ensure a bioplastic is free of harmful chemicals like lead, cadmium, BPA and pthalates.

 This is another instance where reading the fine print is important.